 Our Chichester Hub in the Chichester Ranges, comprising the Cloudbreak and Christmas Creek mines, has an annual production capacity of approximately 100mtpa from three Ore Processing Facilities (OPFs).

-Consistent and sustained output delivered from the OPFs has allowed us to optimise our product strategy through enhanced blending and beneficiation, increasing iron upgrades and reducing impurities.
+Consistent and sustained performance delivered from the OPFs has allowed us to optimise our product strategy through enhanced blending and beneficiation, supporting iron grades and reducing impurities.
 This has contributed to lower mining cut-off grades, as we optimise ore bodies with sustainably lower strip ratios.

 The Solomon Hub in the Hamersley Ranges is located 60km north of Tom Price and 120km to the west of our Chichester Hub.
-It comprises the Firetail and Kings Valley mines which together have a production capacity of 75mtpa.
+It comprises the Firetail, Kings Valley and Queens Valley mines which together have a production capacity of 75mtpa.

+The expansion to Queens Valley will help maintain production of the Kings Fines product.
 Solomon represents a valuable source of production by blending higher iron grade, low cost Firetail ore with low phosphorous Chichester ore to create Fortescue Blend.
-The current operation will expand to include the Queens Valley mining area to maintain production of the Kings Fines product.

-Fortescue is developing the Western Hub in the Pilbara region, which includes significant amounts of high iron content bedded iron ore and is home to Fortescue’s newest mine, Eliwana.
-Located 140km to the west of Solomon, Eliwana Operations was commissioned in December 2020, and includes 143km of rail and approximately 30mtpa dry OPF.
+Fortescue is developing the Western Hub, which includes significant amounts of high iron content bedded iron ore and is home to the Eliwana mine.

-Eliwana is integral to the supply chain and maintenance of our low-cost status, providing greater flexibility to capitalise on market dynamics.
+Eliwana is now producing at an annualised run rate of 30mtpa, contributing to Fortescue’s low cost status and providing greater flexibility to capitalise on market dynamics.

 The Judith Street Harbour towage infrastructure and our fleet of tugs provide safe and reliable towage services that maximise the efficiency of our operations, while offering competitive third party towage services within the port.

-Designed to complement our port infrastructure, the fleet of eight 260,000 tonne capacity Fortescue Ore Carriers deliver approximately 14 per cent of our shipping requirements, while improving load rates and efficiencies and reducing operating costs.
-Our shipping fleet completes our mine to market
+Designed to complement our port infrastructure, the fleet of eight 260,000 tonne capacity Fortescue Ore Carriers deliver approximately 11 per cent of our shipping requirements, while improving load rates and efficiencies and reducing operating costs.
+Our shipping fleet completes our mine to market supply chain.